You can find the winning numbers here

 - (All information without guarantee; Source: lotto.de)

-In the drawing of 6 out of 49 on Saturday, 04/29/2023there are around 5 Million Euros to win.
+In the draw of 6 out of 49 am Saturday, 05/06/2023there are around 10 million euros to win.
 Normally, of course, only those who have typed the six correct numbers and the matching super number will receive the prize money.

 But who this jackpot cracks, has taken care of quite a bit and can put the notice of termination on the boss’s desk tomorrow.
 In theory anyway.
 A poll by Marktagent.com (dated Q4 2016 on behalf of Xing) showed that only a few Germans would quit if they won a large sum in the lottery.
 Only 18 percent (not even one in five) would, in their opinion, stop working if they suddenly became wealthy.